 Things I Didn’t Need to Bring:

 Already Worn-Down Hiking Boots: I brought a pair of old boots with me thinking it was a good idea because it wouldn’t matter if I lost or broke them.
 Good logic, until the sole split off halfway through PST and I was left bootless.
-In hindsight, I should’ve brought my better pair after all.
+I ended up getting my better pair shipped to me.

 Twenty Pairs of Hiking Socks: We could spend some time unpacking why I even own twenty pairs of hiking socks, let alone thought it was a good idea to put them in a stuff sack and lug them across an ocean, but let’s not.